-- We assessed the reasonableness of management assumptions relating to the estimated future results by e.g. checking their consistency with the approved budgets and forecasts - We involved our valuation specialists when assessing the inputs and methodology in determining the discount rates, and in evaluating the long-term growth rates compared to external market data - We reviewed the Parent Company's disclosures in respect of the impairment testing.
+- We assessed the reasonableness of management assumptions relating to the estimated future results by e.g. checking their consistency with the approved budgets and forecasts - We involved our valuation experts to assess the inputs and methodology in determining the discount rates, and in evaluating the long-term growth rates by e.g. comparing the inputs to observable market data - We reviewed the Parent Company's disclosures in respect of the impairment testing.

-There are no significant risks of material misstatement referred to in Article 10(2c) of Regulation (EU) No 537/2014 with respect to the consolidated financial statements or the parent company financial statements.
+We have not identified significant risks of material misstatement referred to in Article 10(2c) of Regulation (EU) No 537/2014 with respect to the consolidated financial statements or the parent company financial statements.